facebookresearch/spdl/docs/source/performance_analysis/stage_stats.rst

    the total duration of the stage include everything from task execution to the time it waited on input/output queues.

-``QPS`` (queries per second, though it is not query) is the number of tasks successfully completed, devided by the duration of the stage.
+``QPS`` (queries per second, though it is not query) is the number of tasks successfully completed, divided by the duration of the stage.
 It is an indication of how fast the stage is processing items.

 From source to the sink, ``QPS`` can only decrease, as it is impossible for downstream stages to process items faster than upstream stages.
-If a downstream stage is fast enough to catch up its upstream stage, then the QPS values are raoughly the same between these stages.
+If a downstream stage is fast enough to catch up its upstream stage, then the QPS values are roughly the same between these stages.
 If a downstream stage is not as fast as its upstream stage, then the QPS value of the downstream stage is smaller than that of the upstream stage.

-Therefore, by locating the stage at which QPS drops significantly, we can determine the stage which is the bottleneck within the pipline.
+Therefore, by locating the stage at which QPS drops significantly, we can determine the stage which is the bottleneck within the pipeline.

 In the above example, QPS drops from 137 to 126 in the ``process`` stage.
 This indicates that data processing is not up to the speed of data acquisition.
 To optimize the pipeline throughput, one needs to improve the performance of the ``process`` stage.
 Increasing the throughput of the ``download`` stage does not help.
 How to optimize the ``process`` stage depends on the other factors.
 For example if the machine executing the pipeline has spare computation resource, then increasing the concurrency and the number of threads can help.